OSIRIS-REx: Operations

 NASA selected the final four candidate sample sites in August 2019, named Nightingale, Kingfisher, Osprey, and Sandpiper.
 On 12 December 2019, they announced that Nightingale had been selected as the primary sample site and Osprey was selected as the backup site.
-Both located within craters, Nightingale is near Bennu's north pole while Osprey is near the equator.
+Both were within craters, with Nightingale near Bennu's north pole while Osprey was near the equator.

-NASA's initial plans were to perform the first sampling in late August 2020; NASA's originally planned Touch-and-Go (TAG) sample collection event was scheduled for 25 August 2020, but was rescheduled for 20 October 2020, at 22:13 UTC.
+NASA planned to perform the first sampling in late August 2020; NASA's originally planned Touch-and-Go (TAG) sample collection was scheduled for 25 August 2020, but was rescheduled for 20 October 2020, at 22:13 UTC.
 On 15 April 2020, the first sample collection rehearsal was successfully performed at the Nightingale sample site.
 The exercise took OSIRIS-REx as close as 65 m from the surface before performing a back-away burn.
 A second rehearsal was successfully completed on 11 August 2020, bringing OSIRIS-REx down to 40 m from the surface.
-This was the final rehearsal before the sample collection scheduled to take place on 20 October 2020, at 22:13 UTC.
+This was the final rehearsal before the sample collection scheduled for 20 October 2020, at 22:13 UTC.